* * *

 California offer patrons a wide variety of free performances, workshops and other events/activities.
 Some are geared toward adults, and others are special programs for teens or

 children.
-This summer several libraries are focusing summer programming around the theme "Read to the Rhythm," so there are many more programs with music-related themes.
+This summer many libraries are focusing summer programming around the theme "Read to the Rhythm," so there are many more programs with music-related themes.
 It is recommended that you check your

 local library website often for the best and most current information.
 In addition to individual city libraries, some Southern California library system links include: